c-blake/suggest/README.md

 The TL;DR?
 While a well-implemented SymSpell can indeed be faster than a similarly well-implemented linear scan, it is far more "performance risky".
-It could be 100x faster than a linear scan in some hot cache circumstances or 1000x slower in other cold-cache circumstances.
-Meanwhile, a cold-cache linear scan might be only about 20x worse than a hot-cache linear scan.
-In those 100000x vs 20x terms, SymSpell is 5000x more performance risky than a linear scan.
+It could be 10-100x faster than a linear scan in some hot cache circumstances or 10-100x slower in cold-cache circumstances.
+Meanwhile, a cold-cache linear scan might be only about 20x worse than a hot-cache linear scan while for SymSpell cold vs hot could be 10000x different.
+In those terms, SymSpell is 500x more performance risky than a linear scan.
 All these risks can be addressed, but the developer needs to be mindful of them.

 The TL;DR;DR?
 "YMMV from hell".  ;-)